dconlisk/bristol-stool-chart-flutter-app/README.md

-Create a release in App Store Connect and give it the same version numbers is is in the pubspec.yaml file (e.g. 2.0.3) Run `fvm flutter build ipa` to generate the ipa open build/ios/archive/MyApp.xcarchive in Xcode
+Create a release in App Store Connect and give it the same version numbers is is in the pubspec.yaml file (e.g. 2.0.3) Run `fvm flutter build ipa` to generate the ipa open build/ios/archive/Runner.xcarchive in Xcode
-Click Validate app (choose automatically manage signing option) Click Distribute app (choose upload option)
-When done you can select the build in your new version in App Store Connect
+Click Validate app (accept defaults and then choose automatically manage signing option) Click Distribute app (choose App Store Connect and then upload option, and accept defaults) When done you can select the build in your new version in App Store Connect (Note: it may take a couple of minutes for the build to appear after upload)

 [See full instructions here](https://flutter.dev/docs/deployment/ios)